kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_water.md

 ### Purification methods

 - **Boiling**: Bring water to a rolling boil for at least one minute.
 At higher altitudes, boil for 3 minutes.
 If you do not have a metal container that can be used for boiling, then do the following:
-  1. Find another container, dig a hole in the ground and line it with a waterproof material, or carve a depression into a log.
+  1. Find another container, dig a hole in the ground and line it with a waterproof material, or carve a depression into a log (placing hot coals in the log makes it easier to carve).
   2. Fill the container with water.
   3. Heat rocks in a fire and place them in the water to heat it.
 DO NOT use rocks with moisture (such as river rocks), as they can explode.
 Use two sticks in a chopstick fashion to move the rocks.
   4. Replace the rocks with hot ones as needed to keep the water boiling.